c9long/discord-fishing/README.md

 - Buying functions include loops to ensure you're in the correct channel before sending commands.
 - Tooltips provide feedback for actions.
 - Default interval: 3300ms (3.3 seconds).
 Adjustable with `=` and `-`.
-- Config is saved in `config.ini`; edit manually if needed.
+- Config is saved in `config.ini`; use the `Esc` key to open the settings GUI and update if needed, or exit and relaunch the script to trigger the initial GUI.

 ## Disclaimer
 Use responsibly.
 Automating Discord commands may violate server rules—check with your community.
 This script is for educational purposes.